deepanshs/csdmpy/docs/examples/multiple_datasets/eagle_nebula.rst

 .. figure:: ../../_images/eagleNebula.csdfeEagleNebulaacquired@673nm.*
     :figclass: figure-polaroid

 Image composition
 *****************

-In our image composition, we will assign the dependent variable at index 0 as the blue channel, at index 1 as the green channel, and index 2 as the red channel of an RGB image.
-First, create an empty array to hold the RGB dataset.
+For the image composition, we assign the dependent variable at index zero as the blue channel, index one as the green channel, and index two as the red channel of an RGB image.
+Start with creating an empty array to hold the RGB dataset.

 .. doctest::

     >>> shape = y[0].components[0].shape + (3,)
     >>> image = np.empty(shape, dtype=np.float64)

-Here, ``image`` is a variable we use for storing the composition.
-Let's add the respective dependent variables to the designated color channel in the ``image`` array,
+Here, ``image`` is the variable we use for storing the composition.
+Add the respective dependent variables to the designated color channel in the ``image`` array,

 .. doctest::